EnsoFinance/telegram-bot/README.md

 Enable one call to withdraw all funds from the Smart Wallet to designated address passed in.

 ### Gigabrain
 If you do this within this dedicated workshop... wow.. impressive srsly.
-You can have a full crate of beer, and a job interview at Enso.

 #### 1. Full cycle deployment
 Other "defi bots" have a centralization risk of exposing private keys and so forth.
 Time to crack open that second beer and lets harness the full power of Smart Wallets, account abstraction and so forth.